Agaricus: Taxonomy

-Systematics and taxonomy
+Phylogeny

 The use of phylogenetic analysis to determine evolutionary relationships amongst Agaricus species has increased the understanding of this taxonomically difficult genus, although much work remains to be done to fully delineate infrageneric relationships.
 Prior to these analyses, the genus Agaricus, as circumscribed by Rolf Singer, was divided into 42 species grouped into five sections based on reactions of mushroom tissue to air or various chemical reagents, as well as subtle differences in mushroom morphology.
 Restriction fragment length polymorphism analysis demonstrated this classification scheme needed revision.

 Subdivisions

 As of 2018, this genus is divided into 6 subgenera and more than 20 sections: